coenvalk/Collatz-Conjecture/README.md

   The conjecture is that all numbers will go to one.
 This is one of the big unsolved problems in mathematics.

-  These two small programs are intended to show the collatz conjecture in two different ways. collatz_tree shows how numbers branch out following the rule in reverse. collatz_sequence shows how a number goes down to one.
+  These three small programs are intended to show the collatz conjecture in two different ways. collatz_tree shows how numbers branch out following the rule in reverse. collatz_sequence shows how a number goes down to one. collatz_largest shows the longest trail to one for a set of numbers under N. There is a default of 100 for all of these programs, but this can be changed with a command line argument:

+INPUT:
+./collatz_sequence.out 10

+EXPECTED OUTPUT:
+10
+5
+16
+8
+4
+2
+1

 Program makes use of a Big Integer library:
 Written and maintained by Matt McCutchen <matt@mattmccutchen.net>